CodeYourFuture/syllabus/docs/react/week-3/lesson.md

 | 1.
 Open the `pokedex` application and the `src/PokemonMoves.js` file.                                                               |
 | 2.
 Change the `if` / `else` statement in your JSX to use the ternary operator (`condition ? outputIfTrue : outputIfFalse`) instead. |

-## Updating Data Fetching when Props Change
+### The Circle of Life

-Last week we looked at how we could fetch data from an API and render it in our React applications.
-However, there was a problem with the method that we learned before.
+We now know how to fetch data and render it in our React applications.
+However, there was a problem with the method that just learned.
 To understand this problem we first have to understand the _lifecycle_ of a component.

-### The Circle of Life

 Let's take a look at an example: